Specify the Recalculate Mode.

 - By Value Change

 - Split the worksheet rows when the reference value changes.
 Tolerance is allowed for numeric values.
+Reference values will be used as identifier and set as sheet label of each result sheet.

 ||When you selected Split Mode = Reference Columns and Split = By Value/By Value Change, you can use this drop box to consider a tolerance when determine when determine if the numeric values change.